 Buckey harp guitars.
 These

-are currently seen regularly on eBay.
+used to be seen regularly on eBay.

 They’re made in a bandura factory in Ukraine.